The Best Lizards for Handling: Species That Welcome Your Touch

 Ackie monitors grow to around 27 inches in length.

 The Yellow ackie monitor is more popular than the Red ackie monitor, though it is a little smaller.
 Both the yellow and red ackie monitors are great for handling.
-While they look like their larger savannah monitor or komodo dragon cousins, they lack the strength, size, and bulk of those lizards, which makes them very popular.

 Temperament